MontrealAI/AGIJobsv2/README.md

 ### Identity policy

-Agents and validators must own ENS subdomains under `agent.agi.eth` and `club.agi.eth`.
+Agents and validators must own ENS subdomains under `agent.agi.eth`/`alpha.agent.agi.eth` and `club.agi.eth`/`alpha.club.agi.eth`.
 All workflows perform on-chain verification and bypass mechanisms are reserved for emergency governance only.
 See [docs/ens-identity-policy.md](docs/ens-identity-policy.md) for details.

 > **Emergency allowlists:** The `IdentityRegistry` owner can directly whitelist addresses using `addAdditionalAgent` or `addAdditionalValidator`.
 These overrides bypass ENS proofs and should only be used to recover from deployment errors or other emergencies.